pmnoxx/reshade-display-commander/README.md

 # ReShade Display Commander

 ReShade Display Commander is a ReShade addon that provides in-game control over display, windowing, performance, and audio.
-It adds a simple UI inside the ReShade overlay to adjust borderless/fullscreen behavior, window size and alignment, monitor targeting, FPS limiting (including background caps), NVIDIA Reflex, and per-process audio volume/mute.
+It adds a simple UI inside the ReShade overlay to adjust borderless/fullscreen behavior, window size and alignment, monitor targeting, FPS limiting (including background caps), and per-process audio volume/mute.

 Note: Applying window operations from the main thread can crash some apps.
 This addon performs them on a background thread.